 Lin Yiqing.
 The Peak Energy Distribution of the νFν Spectra Obtained by Different Satellites[J].
-Astronomical Techniques and Instruments, 2016, 13(3): 273-276.
+Astronomical Research and Technology, 2016, 13(3): 273-276.

 Citation: Lin Yiqing.
 The Peak Energy Distribution of the νFν Spectra Obtained by Different Satellites[J].
-Astronomical Techniques and Instruments, 2016, 13(3): 273-276.
+Astronomical Research and Technology, 2016, 13(3): 273-276.

 The Peak Energy Distribution of the νFν Spectra Obtained by Different Satellites